 14. Trigony House Hotel, Thornhill, Dumfries & Galloway

-Dine: The small walled garden provides vegetables, herbs and fruit from summer to autumn, which graces the menus throughout the year.
+Dine: The small walled garden provides vegetables, herbs and fruit from summer to autumn, which grace the menus throughout the year.
 Try the local Galloway smoked salmon or guinea fowl for a taste of the local produce.

 15. Windlestraw, Walkerburn, Scottish Borders